 Although Ecuador is among the smallest countries in South America (about the size of Colorado) it hosts a very large species diversity, including 1600 species of birds, 280 species of mammals, 345 reptiles and 358 species of amphibians.
 In addition there are 25,000 species of plants of which 20% are endemic – found nowhere else on the planet.

 The central reason for this remarkable diversity is the wide range of climatic zones.
 In fact there are 25 separate life zones that include tropical rain forests, tropical dry forests, páramo grasslands, mangrove forests, desert landscapes, to mention only the most prominent examples.

 Area of Concern, The Central Highlands

-Unfortunately, all of these life zones have been severely altered from their pristine state by humans and their associated activities.
-The alarming rate of rain forest destruction in Ecuador’s Amazon region is a prime international media topic.
+Unfortunately, all of these life zones have been severely altered from their pristine state by human activities.
+The alarming rate of rain forest destruction in Ecuador’s Amazon region is a fact.
 Yet, there are other ecosystems that are of equal concern.
 The highlands of the central Andes are among them.

 The central highlands are at high risk due to increasing human pressure in an area supporting a high percentage (25%) of endemic species.
-People have lived in the central Andes for thousands of years and today the highlands continue to host 40% of Ecuador’s 12 million inhabitants.
-The regional population continues to increase at a rate that will double the present numbers in 25 years.
+People have lived in the central Andes for thousands of years and today the highlands continue to host 40% of Ecuador’s 16.4 million inhabitants (in 2016).

 The rich mountain soils that drew people into the Inter-Andean Valley also hosts the high number of species found in the Andes.